taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 It is also desirable to store these indexes alongside the Shared Tree data itself, rather than keeping it in a secondary store or recomputing it on each document load—which itself may be infeasible with larger-than-memory documents.
 However, it would be burdensome to expect a developer to handle all the complexity of index maintenance, which includes serialization and integration with branching and async transactions.

-In this milestone, Shared Tree exposes an extension point that allows developers to create their own persisted indexes while providing built-in solutions for much of the complexity of the integration.
+In this feature, Shared Tree exposes an extension point that allows developers to create their own persisted indexes while providing built-in solutions for much of the complexity of the integration.

 ## High-level commands